 By Peyton Fleming

-Peyton Fleming is a senior director at Ceres, a Boston-based nonprofit sustainability organization.
-He recently traveled in sub-Saharan Africa doing research and writing on clean energy and water issues.
-Follow on Twitter @PeytonCeres
+Peyton Fleming is a senior director at Ceres, a nonprofit sustainability group based in Boston.
+Learn more at www.ceres.org or follow on Twitter @PeytonCeres